2020 Water and Wastewater Rate Study

 Cloverdale's Water & Wastewater Utilities

 The City of Cloverdale provides water services to over 3,300 residential, commercial, industrial, and irrigation service connections.
 The city can provide more than 500 million gallons of water per year and maintains over 40 miles of water pipelines, 3,300 service lines, hundreds of fire hydrants, 10 storage reservoirs, and two pump stations.
 The city's water filtration plant has the capacity to produce 4.5 million gallons per day of high-quality drinking water.
 The city's 7 wells have an approximate total capacity in the summer months of 3.6 million gallons per day.
-Additional capital projects totaling about $2.8 million have been identified to rehabilitate aging wells, treatment facilities, pipes, pump stations, water tanks, and other system facilities over the next five years.
+Capital Capital projects totaling about $26.9 million have been identified to build a new well, rehabilitate aging wells, improve treatment facilities, replace and or rehabilitate pipes, pump stations, water tanks, and other system facilities over the next ten years.

 Proposed Rate Changes